 How to Export WooCommerce Products to CSV or XML

-To export your products, go to WP All Export › New Export and select WooCommerce Products.
+To export your products, go to All Export › New Export and select WooCommerce Products.
 Next, drag and drop the elements on the right to build your CSV or XML export file.
 Then, run the export to create your product's export.

 Step 1: Select WooCommerce Products